adjamas/OpenForge/README.md

 ## Mission Statement

 To provide a space for people to work on projects, learn new skills, and share knowledge without the need for formal classes or membership fees.

+**Contribute back to the general community through services, workshops and products.**

 ## OpenForge’s Philosophy